Sebastianhju/Runeterra-5e/Rules/Summoner Spells.md

 # Cleanse <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/Images/img-Summoners/Cleanse.png" align=right width=10% height=10%>

 You can remove all negative effects affecting yourself or a creature within 60 feet of you.
 This doesn´t not remove curses or wounds.
+If there is no negative conditions to remove, you gain a ward that causes you to succeed the next saving throw you are forced to make.

 ---